RIKEN-RCCS/lens3/doc/setting.md

 ## Configuration

 ```
-reverse-proxy <-->︎ multiplexer <--> MinIO
+reverse-proxy <-->︎ Mux (multiplexer) <--> MinIO
                                      <--> MinIO
+                                     <--> ...
                                      <--> MinIO
-              <--> pool-manager (web-ui)
-                   redis
+              <--> Adm (pool-manager web-ui)
+                   Redis
 ```

 ## Assuption

-Some number of services running for Lenticularis-S3 as shown in the configuration section.
-In this setup, we assume Nginx as a reverse-proxy, ....
+Some number of services are needed for Lenticularis-S3 as shown in the configuration figure.
+In this setup, we assume Nginx as a reverse-proxy.
+Mux and Adm are Gunicorn services, and we assume Mux runs at port=8004 and Adm at port=8003.
+A reverse-proxy should be setup for Mux and Adm ports.
+Also Redis is needed, and Redis runs at port=6378.
 A pseudo user "lens3" is used for the owner of the daemons/services.
 We also assume RedHat8.5 and Python3.9 at this writing (in March 2022).

 * Python